the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ### Exercises:

 * Read more about [Code Structure in JavaScript](https://javascript.info/structure).
-  * See more examples in action about [Code Style in JavaScript](https://javascript.info/coding-style).
+  * See more examples in action about [Code Style](https://javascript.info/coding-style).
 * Read more about [allowed identifiers for variables in JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/Identifier).
 * Try single line and block comments yourself and use them while reading this book to annotate your code.
   * Use hotkeys: Select some code and press the hotkey `Ctrl+/` for a single line comment and `Ctrl+Shift+/` for a block comment.
 On MacOS use `Cmd` instead of `Ctrl` and `Option` instead of `Shift`.